realthunder/asm3-wiki/Core-Changes.md

 sake of both performance and easy debugging.
 It is now triggered by various signals and events, similar to `MainWindow::updateActions()`.
 Search the code for calling of `updateStatus()` to find out the actual trigger.
 A single-shot timer is used to limited the frequency of update.
+The same technique is applied to selection changes to improve performance of large selections.

 Three options are exposed through context menu _Tree view options_,